CS-A-11/project-assignment-ajax-farouqbukhari/README.md

 6. Protected User and Admin Specific Routes, to not be accessed without their respective login.
 7. Implemented Cart Storage into Session until User Checksout or his/her session expires.
 8. Implemented AJAX and AngularJs

 Rouel Shafi:
 1. Implemented Use Case For User.
 2. Product Scraping through Python Scripting.
+3. Updating product average rating after a user gives, edits or deletes a review.

 Sajjad Zaidi:
 1. Designed and coded the views.